npranto/github-war/README.md

 # github-war

-Battle between GitHub users and finding popular repositories on GitHub

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Battle among GitHub users and find popular repositories on GitHub This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>